AIReSim: A Discrete Event Simulator for Large-scale AI Cluster Reliability Modeling: Approach:

 \subsection{Inputs and Outputs}

 \textbf{Input Parameters}: \relsim takes the following parameters as inputs to the simulation.

 \begin{enumerate} \item Failure rate (both random and systematic): Failure rate of servers that have random and systematic failures respectively.
-Recall that we assume they are exponentially distributed; therefore, the failure rate is sufficient to characterize the distribution. \item Fraction of systematic failures: Fraction of servers with systematic failures in addition to random failures. \item Recovery time after failures: Time taken to recover the job after a failure (e.g., 10 minutes) \item Job size (e.g., 4K job): How many servers are needed for the job (e.g., 4096) \item Job length: How long does the AI job take to run, without failures (e.g., 256 days) \item Number of warm standbys for each job: How many servers are alloted as warm standbys (e.g., 32) \item Working Pool size: How many servers are in the working pool (e.g., 4200) \item Spare Pool Size: How many servers are in the spare pool (e.g., 500) \item Repair times (both automated and manual): Time taken for automated and manual testing and repairs (e.g., 30 minutes and 3 days respectively) \item Repair failure probability (both automated and manual): Probability that the repair action initiated does not resolve the issue, though the status says the repair succeeded - thus, the repair failed. \item Probability of automated repair going to manual repair: Probability that the initial automated repair does not work and the server is sent to manual repair instead (note that this is different from a repair failure) \item Diagnosis uncertainty: The failure was diagnosed incorrectly and the wrong server identified as the cause. \end{enumerate}
+Recall that we assume they are exponentially distributed; therefore, the failure rate is sufficient to characterize the distribution. \item Fraction of systematic failures: Fraction of servers with systematic failures in addition to random failures. \item Recovery time after failures: Time taken to recover the job after a failure (e.g., 10 minutes) \item Job size (e.g., 4K job): How many servers are needed for the job (e.g., 4096) \item Job length: How long does the AI job take to run, without failures (e.g., 256 days) \item Number of warm standbys for each job: How many servers are alloted as warm standbys (e.g., 32) \item Working Pool size: How many servers are in the working pool (e.g., 4200) \item Spare Pool Size: How many servers are in the spare pool (e.g., 500) \item Repair times (both automated and manual): Time taken for automated and manual testing and repairs (e.g., 30 minutes and 3 days respectively) \item Repair failure probability (both automated and manual): Probability that the repair action initiated does not resolve the issue, though the status says the repair succeeded - thus, the repair failed. \item Probability of automated repair going to manual repair: Probability that the initial automated repair does not work and the server is sent to manual repair instead (note that this is different from a repair failure) \item Diagnosis probability: The failure was diagnosed and a server is identified (may or may not be the correct server). \item Diagnosis uncertainty: The failure was diagnosed incorrectly and the wrong server was identified as the cause. \end{enumerate}

 \textbf{Outputs}: \relsim measures the following outputs from the simulation runs.
 (1) Total time taken to train the AI job, (2) Total number of failures, as well as numbers of random and systematic failures, (3) Number of preemptions (if any), (4) Average number of repairs (both manual and automated), and (5) Average run duration of the job.
 It calculates common statistics such as mean, median, standard deviation and order percentiles for each of the above outputs.